 The Digestive Health Centre – Australia’s first independent day endoscopy centre celebrates 40 years

-As a long standing health provider for people in the south eastern suburbs, the Digestive Health Centre is celebrating a momentous occasion – 40 years in Private Day Endoscopy.On Saturday 27th May, the centre celebrated this milestone in style at Mon Bijou at The Adelphi Hotel.
-It was an occasion enjoyed by referring doctors, staff and members of the community involved with the centre.
+As a long standing supporter of practitioners who provide health services for people in the south eastern suburbs, the Digestive Health Centre is celebrating a momentous occasion – 40 years in Private Day Endoscopy.On Saturday 27th May, the centre celebrated this milestone in style at Mon Bijou at The Adelphi Hotel.
+It was an occasion enjoyed by referring doctors, consulting practitioners, staff and members of the community involved with the centre.
 The CEO Ms Chris Park gave thanks to the referring practitioner’s “Your continuing loyalty has contributed towards us remaining in business for 4 decades.”

 The Centre was established in 1977 by Dr John Goy and was the first free standing day procedure centre in Australia.
 Prior to this time endoscopy was only available in Public hospitals.
 In 1980 open access referrals from GP’s commenced, the future of endoscopy changed forever.

 Dr John Goy, the founder, retired as a director in 2010 and then from medicine on March 31st 2011.
 There are currently three directors – Dr David Rubinstein since 1998, Dr Wayne Friedman since 2001 and Dr Malcolm Barnes since 2008.
 They all play an active role in the organisation.
-The Digestive Health Centre also three associate adult gastroenterologists and two paediatric gastroenterologists that are a part of the team.
-The centre has an ever expanding Allied Health team to compliment the services offered by their Physicians.
+The Digestive Health Centre supports three associate adult gastroenterologists and two paediatric gastroenterologists that attend to their patients from the centre.
+The centre provides ever expanding support to Allied Health practitioners that are able to consult their patients from the centre and compliment the services offered by Gastroenterologists who consult from the centre.

-The centre provides a comprehensive digestive health service for the diagnosis and treatment of gastroenterological disorders.
-An urgent elective consultation and endoscopy service is available each day for patients, local general practitioners and specialists.
+The centre provides comprehensive facilities and services to digestive health specialists for their diagnosis and treatment of gastroenterological disorders.
+An urgent elective consultation and endoscopy service is available each day for their patients, local general practitioners and specialists.

 In 1988 Dandenong Private Endoscopy was officially registered as a Private Day Hospital and was opened by Mr Terry Norris MP.
 Growth continued and a licence for two procedural rooms with 10 recovery beds was obtained.
 A new purpose built endoscopy day hospital was opened in August 1992 by the then Minister for Health, Maureen Lister.
 In May 2003, The Hon.
 Daniel Andrews opened the most recent extension to 90 David Street, which houses consulting rooms and administration areas.

-Our centre continues to provide comprehensive digestive health services to the south eastern corridor.
-It is both an honour and a privilege to care for our patients, and we always aim to exceed the expectations of both our patients and our referring doctors.
+Our centre continues to provide comprehensive facilities and services to digestive health specialists who offer services to the south eastern corridor.
+It is both an honour and a privilege to support consulting practitioners and, in turn, their patients, and we always aim to exceed expectations so your practitioner can exceed the expectations of their patients and their referring doctors.
 As Australia’s first independent day endoscopy centre we endeavour to remain one of the best-in-class.